slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 ## Adjoint derivations for optimization
-We implement the photoacoustic simulation as the solution to a partial differential equation:
+We implement the photoacoustic simulation as the solution to a initial value partial differential equation:

 $$\frac{1}{c(x)^2}\frac{\partial^2}{\partial t^2}u(x,t) - \nabla^2 u(x,t) = 0$$